booee/shoehorn/README.md

 Returned from the `shoehorn#bind(name, obj)` execution

 #### Form.errors()
-Array of any errors encountered during the binding process
+Array of any errors encountered during the binding process.

 ### Misc notes